djfurman/glue-immersion-instructions/Lab 01: Creating your First Glue Job/Create Glue Job - CLI/README.md

 We have now successfully created and run our first Glue job.
 The job reads data from a CSV file containing NYC taxi data stored in s3 and loads it to a different path in s3.

-You may now proceed to [Lab 02](/Lab%2002%3A%20Orchestration%20using%20Step%20Functions/README.md) of this workshop
+You may now proceed to [Lab 02: Orchestration using Step Functions](/Lab%2002%3A%20Orchestration%20using%20Step%20Functions/README.md) of this workshop